 Sustainability and the anthropogenic climate debate has already had a relatively short, chequered and disputatious history.
-What cannot be nay-sayed is that climate or climate initiated related extreme events of the past decade - whether droughts in the Western Cape, hurricanes in the USA or Australian bush fires - must impress on all reasonable persons the dire consequences of unrestrained and unsustainable development practices.
+What cannot be nay-sayed is that climate or climate initiated related extreme events of the past decade - whether droughts in the Western Cape, hurricanes in the USA or Australian brush fires - must impress on all reasonable persons the dire consequences of unrestrained and unsustainable development practices.

-While academics may therefore continue to debate and define, operationally, the world and specifically closer to home, UJ needs to act, and act firmly and timeously.
+While academics may therefore continue to debate and define, operationally, the idea of climate change and associated anthropogenic effects, the world, and specifically closer to home, UJ, needs to act, and act firmly and timeously.
 This Energy Resources and Waste Plan for 2025 (ERWP 2025) of the UJ is meant as a guide to all internal staff and students and more generally all UJ stakeholders as a first map to a more Sustainable future.